Choosing the best niche for affiliate marketing that is profitable is one of the most CRUCIAL steps to becoming a successful affiliate marketer.

 2) How Many Other People Are Marketing In This Niche?

-This is another important consideration when choosing a niche.
+This is another important consideration when choosing an affiliate niche.
 If there are a lot of other people promoting products in this niche then it is more than likely one that is profitable.

 If there are just a few or no people promoting the product you have to wonder if it is one that doesn’t sell online or if you’ve discovered an untapped niche.
 The latter is unlikely, but it is possible.
 Do your research to find out if the niche is one which is profitable.